-As a result of these occupational carcinogens, certain individuals are most likely to suffer from lung cancer caused by their working environment.
+As a result of these occupational carcinogens, certain individuals are more likely to suffer from lung cancer caused by their working environment.

-Air pollution both indoors and outdoors can contribute to lung cancer and outdoor pollution has formally been recognized as a carcinogen that causes lung cancer by the WHO.
+Air pollution, both indoors and outdoors, can contribute to lung cancer.
+In fact, outdoor pollution has formally been recognized as a carcinogen that causes lung cancer by the World Health Organization (WHO).
 This risk is greatest in regions that have a high concentration of PM2.5 particles, which is particularly harmful to the airways.

 Some gene mutations have also been linked to the pathogenesis of lung cancer, which may be inherited from parents or acquired throughout an individual’s lifetime.

-Specifically, a mutation in the EGFR or KRAS gene is linked to an increased risk of lung cancer, for both smokers and non-smokers.
-However, not all individuals that carry a mutation are affected by the disease and there are likely to be other factors that are also involved.
+Specifically, a mutation in the EGFR or KRAS genes is linked to an increased risk of lung cancer, for both smokers and non-smokers.
+However, not all individuals who carry a mutation are affected by the disease and there are likely to be other factors that are also involved.

 Additionally, there are several other risk factors that may be associated with lung cancer and have a causative effect.
 These include:

-- Infections: some infections may increase risk of cancer, including the human papillomavirus (HPV), human immunodeficiency virus (HIV) and chlamydia pnuemoniae.
+- Infections: Some infections may increase the risk of cancer, including the human papillomavirus (HPV), human immunodeficiency virus (HIV), and chlamydia pnuemoniae.

 - Lung diseases: A history of other diseases that affect the lung can also increase the risk of lung cancer, such as tuberculosis, asthma, emphysema, and chronic obstructive pulmonary disease (COPD).